connorobro/Project01/README.md

 ## Conclusion
 - **Project Success**: We achieved our goal of building a working Job Listing app with login, profile editing, job search, and saved jobs.
-- **Largest Victory**: Saved jobs persisted per user and worked across restarts.
+- **Largest Victory**: Our biggest victory was achieving saved jobs persistence unique to each user and integrating job search smoothly, while also getting the register and login functionality working properly.
+In addition, we successfully implemented the API so that it populated the dropdown menu with categories, which then fed directly into the jobs page to display results for the user.
 - **Challenges**: GitHub collaboration was tricky at first (merge conflicts, PR reviews) but improved our workflow skills.
 - **Final Assessment**: The project was successful, and we gained valuable experience in teamwork, GitHub workflow, and full-stack development.